Doctor of Psychology (Psy.D.) in Clinical Psychology

 - Successfully proposing a dissertation (see dissertation manual for process if the dissertation is not successfully proposed)

-- Successfully defending a dissertation and submitting it for binding and publication through APU Libraries (see dissertation manual for process if the dissertation is not successfully defended)
+- Successfully defending a dissertation and submitting it for binding and/or publication through APU Libraries (see dissertation manual for process if the dissertation is not successfully defended)

 - Completing a minimum of 1,800 hours of a predoctoral internship (see clinical training manual for further details)